 - Offering an environment where, with the clinical guidance of our two community health center psychologists, group members are able to unload some of the vicarious and personal trauma they’ve experienced, as well as gain basic skills to better deal with these situations and take care of themselves.

 - Developing a source of capable community responders to call upon when tragedies occur.
-(Sadly, since forming, we’ve already had two situations in which we’ve dispatched members).

 Addressing Substance Use at Charlestown High School

-In 2014, Charlestown High School reached out to The Charlestown Coalition for assistance in their effort to better address adolescent substance use in school.
+In 2014, Charlestown High School (CHS) reached out to the Charlestown Coalition for assistance in their effort to better address adolescent substance use in school.
 After assessing the needs within the school, the Coalition partnered with The Gavin Foundation, Action for Boston Community Development (ABCD), and the Boston Public School System’s Succeed Boston to develop a program to address this need.